University of Aberdeen: Students' Association

 The student body is represented by a students' association known as Aberdeen University Students' Association (AUSA).
-Additionally, the elected Rector of the University of Aberdeen serves along with the rector's assessor and AUSA president as a students' representatives on the University Court.
+Additionally, the elected Rector of the University of Aberdeen serves along with the AUSA president and another sabbatical officer as students' representatives on the University Court.

-AUSA does not operate a traditional students' union, instead operating out of a university building, Johnston, helping to support students and provide events and studying space.
-A large students' union formerly occupied an impressive granite building on the corner of Gallowgate and Upperkirkgate in the city centre, opposite Marischal College, but it closed in 2003.
+AUSA does not operate a traditional students' union, instead operating out of a university building, The Students Union Building, formerly The Hub, helping to support students and provide events and studying space.
+A large students' union formerly occupied a granite building on the corner of Gallowgate and Upperkirkgate in the city centre, opposite Marischal College, but it closed in 2003.
 A second, smaller union opened at nearby Littlejohn Street a couple of years later, but by 2010 it too had closed.

 The organisation has been involved in the creation of "The Hub", a university-owned dining and social centre created by an extensive renovation of the former Central Refectory at the King's College campus.
 It provides facilities for the whole university community (students and staff) and opened in 2006.
 A more traditional social space, the Butchart Student Centre, opened in 2009.
 It acts as the HQ of the Students' Association and provides a wide range of student facilities, but due to city council licensing regulations there is no bar.
-Facilities at the Butchart Centre include a large cafe, second-hand bookstore, facilities for student societies and offices.
+The Butchart Centre includes facilities for student societies and offices.
 The Butchart Centre was converted from what had been the campus sports centre before the opening of the Aberdeen Sports Village nearby.
 AUSA operates out of the Johnston Building.

+"BookEnds" which sells second-hand books with profits going towards charity was initially established in the Butchart Recreation Centre but now operates in the AUSA building.